Maureen-1998DEV/passwordLocker/README.md

 # Desciption:
 ### This is an Application that let the user save his or her username and password in various Application they have signed up in.
 ## BDD
-The program lets a user register
+The program lets a user signup
-* Example input: username: maxwell password: kimutai
+* Example input: username: Maureen password: 1234
-* Example output: user: maxwell password: kimutai
+* Example output: user: Maureen password: 1234

 The program lets the user choose whether to add an account
-* Example input: add
+* Example input: 1
-* Example output: Enter the account name, login and password
+* Example output: Enter the Application name, username and password

 The program lets the user choose whether to display accounts but asks them to authenticate their account first
-* Example input: display
+* Example input: 2
 * Example output: Enter your username and password

 The program lets the user choose whether to find accounts
-* Example input: find
+* Example input: 3
-* Example output: Enter the name of the account
+* Example output: Enter the name of the Application

 The program lets the user choose whether to exit
-* Example input: exit
+* Example input: 4
-* Example output: Thank you for using password locker
+* Example output: Thank you...

 ## Prerequisites
-* Python
+* Python 3.8

 ## Setup/Installation Requirements
 * https://github.com/Maureen-1998DEV/passwordlocker